huien09/sample/README.md

 where C = cipher text, M = plain text, a and b = keys

-Key tested: 3, 9
+Key tested: a = 3, b = 9

 Compile: `javac Affine.java`
 Run: `java Affine -key 3 9 -e <Name of input text file> <Name of output text file>`

 Note:
+1. JDK installed on computer for compiling
-1. Input file needs to be created beforehand to run
+2. Input file needs to be created beforehand to run
-2. Replace `-e` with `-d` to run the decryption function
+3. Replace `-e` with `-d` to run the decryption function